linnykoleh/Spring/Notes.md

 - `@Bean` annotation together with the method are treated as a `bean definition`, and the method name becomes the bean `id`.
 - `@Bean ( initMethod = "init", destroyMethod = "destroy")` - for declare init and destroy methods
 - `@PropertySource` annotation will be used to read property values from a property file set as argument
+    - The annotation is applied to classes annotated with `@Configuration`.
 - `@ImportResource` for importing another configurations
 - `@Import` annotation to import the bean definition in one class into the other.
 - `@ComponentScan` works the same way as <context:component-scan /> for XML